 Age = DATEDIFF(‘year’,[Birth Date],today())

-Now there is an important additional modeling challenge to address: headcount being a Running Sum table calculation, it needs the full history of employee records since the beginning of the organization, or at least a starting point, which is most likely further in the future that your visualization will require.
+Now there is an important additional modeling challenge to address: headcount being a Running Sum table calculation, it needs the full history of employee records since the beginning of the organization, or at least a starting point, which is most likely further in the past than your visualization would require.
 In other words, if I am reporting on Microsoft headcount, I do not necessarily want to display the headcount all the way back to 1975, the last 2 or 3 years are usually what is relevant to display.
 The challenge is that if I add a filter on Business Date for the last 3 years, my headcount will be wrong, counting only the flows happening over the last 3 years.
 Hence the need to create in Tableau an extra Reporting Date Filter filtering the Table Calcs without filtering Business Date:

 Now if you have been following my posts, we are entering with this filter what I have been calling Tableau post wall territory in terms of complexity, so buckle up!